jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-engine-sosd.md

 ### Simplified plant description

 The plant description shown above includes all links between systems in the plant.
-However, for some of those communication links the Orchestrator is not involved and therefore they are not required to be part of the plant description.
+However, for some of those communication links the Orchestrator is not involved and therefore they are not strictly required to be part of the plant description.

 A merged and cleaned plant description would look like this